 I was very happy when I received Dr. Antonia Trichopoulou’s latest study that basically examined the potential of 194 traditional Greek foods to bear nutrition claims.

 Dr. Trichopoulou, M.D., Ph.D. is one of the top Mediterranean diet researchers in the world.
-A Professor of Preventative Medicine and Nutrition at the University of Athens Medical School, she was one of the contributors to the development of the Mediterranean Diet Pyramid by Oldways and Harvard.
+A Professor of Preventative Medicine and Nutrition at the University of Athens Medical School, she was one of the contributors to the development of the Mediterranean Diet Pyramid by Harvard.
 Apart from her interest in researching the benefits of the Mediterranean diet she also feels that it is very important to preserve traditional foods.

 In this study Trichopoulou along with her colleagues basically wanted to see how many traditional Greek foods were eligible to bear nutrition claims in the European Union market.